hazelcast/hazelcast-jet-contrib/twitter/README.md

 # Twitter Source

-A Hazelcast Jet connector for Twitter Streaming API which enables Hazelcast Jet pipelines to consume tweets.
+A Hazelcast Jet connector for Twitter Streaming API which enables Hazelcast Jet pipelines to consume tweets from multiple Twitter APIs:
+- Twitter’s Streaming API – Push from Twitter, real-time stream, it samples tweets (1-40% of Tweets can be consumed this way)

+- Twitter’s Search API – result limited to 5000 tweets per request, 180 requests in 15 minutes.